 We want everyone to have a fair chance at being healthy, so we work hard to make things equal.
-This includes how we design services, plan treatments and how we review services to make sure everyone has equal access, experience an outcomes.
+This includes how we design services, plan treatments and choose which services we provide.

 We also look at how we organise our waiting lists.
 Last year, we used a tool to help us understand who might need more support.
 This year, we will focus on making sure that everyone waiting for the same treatment has equal results.
 To do this we will be changing how we manage our waiting lists and looking at things that are not always just related to medical reasons.
 We want to make sure people who need planned care can get it earlier, instead of waiting until their condition gets worse and needs emergency care.
-While people are waiting, it is important that we are supporting you to wait well.